suanno/annotazioni/measure/readme.md

 And so, this Operator $P_A$ can be recognized as the **measured operator** in the _collapse description_.

 **Notice that**: In Decoherence theory **there isn't** the concept of **measuring an operator**.

+#### [Zuker] In what mixture the wave packet collapses?
+The decoherence theory states that the (classical) mixture into which the wavefunction collapses is a (classical) mix of Pointer basis' states.

 # (Apparatus) Basis Ambiguity
 In the _collapse description_, when you perform a measure, you are _measuring an Operator_ acting on the Hilbert space of the apparatus.